alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 ---
 * `p.535` in Consumable: "as well as ammunition oils, potions, scrolls".
 Missing a comma between "ammunition" and "oils".
 * `p.536`: In the 2nd-Level Consumables table: Silversheen is mistakenly italicised.
+* `p.544`: Alchemical bombs are described as martial *thrown* weapon, but don't have the **Thrown** trait.
 * `p.544` in Splash Trait: "For example, if you threw a less acid flask and hit your target, that creature would take 1d6 persistent acid damage and 1 acid splash damage".
 It would also take an additional point of acid damage, as listed on the very last line of this page.
 * `p.552` in Giant Wasp Venom: "Stage 3 4d6 poison and clumsy".
 Missing the word "**damage**" after "poison".
 * `p.556` in Armor Alternatives: Per a quote from Mark Seifter (thanks, PF Discord!), looks like the intention was that Bracers of Armor are supposed to have their listed dex cap of +5 from page 607.
+* `p.566` in Dispelling Sliver: It is unclear what is rolled for the counteract check of the talisman.
 * `p.572` in Bag of Holding: How is it held in two hands if you're able to put and remove items from it like a mundane sack?
 * `p.583` in Shadow: The stateblock says "Rune 5+", but the lowest-level version is Level 3.
 * `p.586` in Mithral Shield: Standard-grade has a bulk of **L**.
 Looks like it should be **1**.